GenericMappingTools/gmt/doc/rst/source/datasets/gshhg.rst

    caricature, *Canadian Cartographer*, 10, 112–122.

 ..
 [3]
-   The full and high resolution files are in separate archives because of their size.
-Not all users may need these files as the intermediate data set is better than the data provided with version 2.2.4.

-..
-[4]
    If you need complete polygons in a simpler format, see the article on GSHHG (Wessel, P., and W. H. F. Smith, 1996, A Global, self-consistent, hierarchical, high-resolution shoreline database,